hkproj/hkproj.github.io/docs/_posts/2023-01-06-a-gentle-introduction-to-GAN-models.markdown

 Before deep diving into how it works, let me make a simple example to understand the basic idea:

-Imagine there is an artist who is copying Leonardo Da Vinci's works and sells them as originals, we will call this person the Generator (the *bad* guy).
+Imagine there is an artist who is copying Leonardo Da Vinci's works and sells them as originals, we will call this person the `Generator` (the *bad* guy).
 His goal is to make as much money as possible by making replicas of real paintings and selling them as originals.\
 Imagine there is another actor in this story, let's call it [Inspector Colombo](https://en.wikipedia.org/wiki/Columbo) (the *good* guy), who is investigating on the case and whose job is to tell if a painting being sold is real or a fake one.
-We will refer to this latter actor as the Discriminator.
+We will refer to this latter actor as the `Discriminator`.

-The two actors in this game always play against each other: the goal of the Generator is to generate fake paintings, while fooling the Discriminator in believing that his paintings are authentic; the goal of the Discriminator is to spot as many fake paintings as possible.
+The two actors in this game always play against each other: the goal of the `Generator` is to generate fake paintings, while fooling the `Discriminator` in believing that his paintings are authentic; the goal of the `Discriminator` is to spot as many fake paintings as possible.

 ### In practice

-In practice, we need to train a Generator model that, given random noise, becomes better and better at producing outputs that resemble the training data.
+In practice, we need to train a `Generator` model that, given random noise, becomes better and better at producing outputs that resemble the training data.
-Simultaneously, we train a Generator model that plays against the Generator.
+Simultaneously, we train a `Generator` model that plays against the `Generator`.

 How the two models compete against each other is better understood when loss functions are introduced.